 Sustainability is a core UBC community value that is embedded in university policy and guides the university's strategic directions.
 UBC Policy 5, Sustainable Development, adopted in 1997, commits to developing environmentally responsible campus communities, assuming a leadership role through practicing sustainable development and instilling sustainable development values in graduates and employees through research, teaching and operations.
-Place and Promise: The UBC Plan includes sustainability as a core value and sets out a range of relevant initiatives.
+UBC's strategic plan includes sustainability as a core value and sets out a range of relevant initiatives.